ISE-Neutrino/api-testing/docs/e2e-test.md

 End-to-end testing is a methodology used to test whether the flow of an application is performing as designed from start to finish.
 The purpose of carrying out end-to-end tests is to identify system dependencies and to ensure that the right information is passed between various system components and systems.

-I will focus in this article on testing API endpoints end-to-end, so I will not go into details about the end-to-end testing methodology and different strategies that can be used to do it.
+This article will focus on a comprehensive end-to-end testing of the API endpoints, and avoid going into details about the end-to-end testing methodology and different strategies that can be used to do it.

 ![e2e-testing](./images/e2e-testing.png)